gitbrent/PptxGenJS/docs/api-charts.md

 title: Charts
 ---

-Charts of almost any type can be added to Slides.
-See [demos/modules/demo_chart.mjs](https://github.com/gitbrent/PptxGenJS/blob/master/demos/modules/demo_chart.mjs) for the charts shown below.
+Charts of almost any type can be added to Slides, including combo and 3D charts.
+See [demos/modules/demo_chart.mjs](https://github.com/gitbrent/PptxGenJS/blob/master/demos/modules/demo_chart.mjs) for the working code used to create the charts shown below.

 ![PptxGenJS Chart Samples](./assets/demo-all-charts.png)